neil-berg/portfolio/src/posts/2019-05-28-regular-expressions.md

 The returned result includes:

-- the full string of characters matched
+- substring that was matched
-- capture groups
+- capture groups (e.g. "same" and "different")
-- starting index of the match
+- starting index of the first match
-- original string (entirely matched here)
+- original text

-This logic can be used to replace duplicate words in a sentence.
+Capture groups can also used to replace repeating words in a sentence.

 <!-- prettier-ignore -->
 ```javascript